fujimura/wai-hspec-example/testing-wai-app-with-hspec.md

 ## Add helper for readable code

 I felt example is too much into detail.
 I'd like to add some helpers to make it cleaner.
-To keep the test code clean is important for continuous testing.
 I made few helpers below and the example got much simpler with them.

 ```haskell